 Are leaflets and pamphlets still relevant?

-Even through some dramatic technological changes in the advertising world (like the arrival of social media and online marketing) the use of leaflets have remained relevant.
+Even through some dramatic technological changes in the advertising world (like the arrival of social media and online marketing) leaflets have remained commonly used as a form of local advertising.
+Businesses have been using pamphlets more or less in their current form for many decades.

 Advantages of leaflets and pamphlets